CISA-SBOM-Community/SBOM-Generation/phase-1-keycloak/architecture-decision-records/001-sbom-generation-tool.md

 - No SPDX Support
   - A requirement for this tiger team is to support both major SBOM formats. [cyclonedx-maven-plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin) only supports CycloneDX
 - Needs to be added to all project `pom.xml` files
-  - We want to avoid directly modifying the configuration files of Keycloak
+  - We want to avoid directly modifying the configuration files of Keycloak for the purpose of this example workflow.
+If this were to be incorporated directly into the project this would not be an issue.

 :note: If you only need CycloneDX sboms for a java project, we'd recommend teams investigate this tool.